jules2689/trudeau/docs/2020-04-17/pre_news.md

 **Vassy**:

 Yeah.
-I think we've seen the unveiling and rolling out of two giant financial aid packages, right?the first being directed at individuals who have to stay home because of COVID-19, who can't work, and who have lost most, if not all of their income.
+I think we've seen the unveiling and rolling out of two giant financial aid packages, right? the first being directed at individuals who have to stay home because of COVID-19, who can't work, and who have lost most, if not all of their income.
 They're getting right now $2, 000 and, as you reminded our viewers yesterday, they should be re-applying for the second month, which they might need that money.
 That was the first step.
 The second step was aimed at businesses. and it involves wage subsidies as well as this loan, this canadian emergency business account.
 Basically a $40, 000 interest-free loan, a quarter of it can be forgiven.
 They expanded the parameters yesterday to who can qualify for that loan.
-I I think they had 220, 000 applications approved so far.$8.8 billion worth of credit.
+I I think they had 220, 000 applications approved so far.
+$8.8 billion worth of credit.
 So, the need is clear and it's evidents.
 However, as you've been discussing with carolyn and your last guest, there are certain sectors and the Prime Minister always -- I've noticed names in tandem.
-Airlines, tourism and the I'll patch.-- oil patch.
+Airlines, tourism and the I'll patch.
+-- oil patch.
 Those are clearly what the government has indicated and what we can discern from what we see in front of us as sectors, industries that are particularly hard hit.
 They're sort of suffering from double or triple whammies.
 So, you know, what we're looking towards here from the Prime Minister is beyond an acknowledgment that that is the case.